Should you rent or buy your home?

 Reasons To Own Your Home

 If you can afford to do so, there are compelling non-financial reasons to buy your home instead of renting one.
-For example, you may want:
+For example, you may want to:

-- this neighborhood and school for your kids
+- be in a specific neighborhood and school for your kids

-These are all sound, but that doesn’t mean it makes good financial sense.
+These are all sensible reasons to own, but that doesn’t mean it makes good financial sense.

 We are also easily fooled by compound growth.
 Consider a house that tripled in value over 25 years.
 At first glance, that seems worth boasting about at your next cocktail party, but if you were to run the numbers, you should probably stay quiet.

-Why is residential real estate a poor financial investment?
+Why isn’t residential real estate a good financial investment?

 - It’s a money pit.
-While some tasks may be well-suited for DIY projects, many require expertise and/or equipment that you probably don’t have.
+While some tasks may be well-suited for DIY projects, many require expertise, equipment, or scale economies that you probably lack.

-- The value of a house depreciates the minute you step into it.
-Over time, construction methods become more efficient, there is inevitable wear and tear, building codes and design tastes change, and you’re stuck with last year’s model.
+- Houses depreciate.
+Construction methods become more efficient, there is inevitable wear and tear, building codes and design tastes change, and you’re stuck with last year’s model in need of a new paint job.

-- A house incurs substantial transactions costs.
-The largest is the broker commission but there are other significant expenses such as mortgage fees, appraisals, title insurance, and legal fees.
-For example, in my state of Massachusetts, there is a county tax that amounts to another 0.5% of the sale price.
+- Transactions costs are substantial.
+Besides the broker commission, there are other significant expenses such as mortgage fees, appraisals, title insurance, and legal fees.
+For example, in Massachusetts, the seller pays a county tax of 0.5% of the sale price.

 - Your net worth is too concentrated in a single asset — your home.
 Renting allows you to diversify your asset base more broadly.

-- You have less mobility.
+- Your mobility is reduced.
 You probably bought the house planning to stay there for many years.
-Things change and it’s not always easy to sell a house quickly.
+Things can change and it’s not always easy to sell a house quickly.
 If the unexpected happens, this “option value” can be worth a lot.

-- Land use can become more efficient over time.
-While it’s true that there’s no new land being created, zoning laws can change and land can be reclaimed for residential use thus increasing the supply of buildable lots.
+- Land use becomes more efficient over time.
+While it’s true that there’s no new land being created, land does get re-zoned and reclaimed for residential use, thus increasing the supply of buildable lots.

 A common belief is you get to live in the house “for free” as you pay your mortgage.
 While this “free rent” myth is not entirely false, it ignores your maintenance, taxes, and other expenses you do pay.